1. Improved Organisational Culture

 Shifting the paradigm breeds innovation and diversity.
 When we accept the status quo we resign to mediocrity.
 However, when we are engaged and start questioning the current systems and models we start to explore new opportunities.
-Through questioning the capacity of current systems and understanding their vulnerabilities we can establish new opportunities and innovations to drive future long-term strategy.
+By questioning the capacity of current systems and understanding their vulnerabilities can we establish new opportunities and innovations to drive future long-term strategy.
 Through resilience come learning, exploration and development of new and innovative ways of doing things.

 7. Synergies and Solutions

 By examining the relationships and connections between the components that comprise a system, we can establish a broader understanding of what makes a system complete.
 By identifying dynamics of how variables interact with other components of the system we can develop synergies and solutions that suit organisations and /or regions.
 Taking a holistic perspective enables us to make socially, environmentally and economically rigorous decisions over the short, medium and long term.